cruddasj/TaskTrack/README.md

 ## Progressive Web App

-PWA Template is installable as a Progressive Web App (PWA):
+TaskTrack Pomodoro is installable as a Progressive Web App (PWA):

 1. The `manifest.webmanifest` file describes the app metadata and reuses the sidebar logo for install icons.
 2. `service-worker.js` caches the core assets so the app can load offline after the first visit.